ExchangeUnion/xud-wiki/Exchange-Guide.md

 xud-simnet-start
 xucli getinfo
 ```
+If this doesn't work, `xud-simnet-stop`, `rm -rf xud-simnet` and install from scratch.

 ### Help us to improve!
 `xud` is in alpha stage, as well as this guide.
-Please help us to improve by opening issues for [xud](https://github.com/ExchangeUnion/xud/issues) and the [simnet](https://github.com/ExchangeUnion/xud-simnet/issues).
+Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), the [simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and this [wiki](https://github.com/ExchangeUnion/xud-wiki/issues).

 Feel like talking?
-Chat with us in our [Gitter channel](https://gitter.im/exchangeunion/xud-testing)!
+Chat with us on [Gitter](https://gitter.im/exchangeunion/xud-testing)!